Brookeborough: Demographics

-For further details see: NI Neighbourhood Information Service

 Sport

 In his youth Roy Carroll, the Northern Ireland international goalkeeper, played for the Brookeborough football team.

 The local Gaelic Athletic Association team is known as Brookeborough Heber MacMahon's Gaelic Football Club.
-It is named after Dr. Heber MacMahon (1600-1650), Bishop of Clogher, a Catholic prelate who was executed during the Irish Confederate Wars.
+It is named after Dr. Heber MacMahon (1600–1650), Bishop of Clogher, a Catholic prelate who was executed during the Irish Confederate Wars.
 The team has never won honours at Senior Championship level but has won a number of Junior, Under-age and Intermediate Level competitions.